FarmDyn/documentation/docs/template/farm_machinery.md

 For more details see Appendix A2.

-Labour needs, diesel, variable and fixed machinery costs are linked to these operations, an extraction is shown in the following:
+Labour needs, diesel, variable and fixed machinery costs are linked to these operations.
+An extraction is shown in the following:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/tech.gms GAMS /table\sop_attr/ /;/)
 ```GAMS